Oversteer (film): Production

 The film was produced as a regional collaboration involving Singapore, Malaysia, Thailand, Hong Kong, and Myanmar.
 Director Derrick Lui developed the project over a period of ten years.
-After losing major funding, he self-financed the production on a six-figure budget.
+After losing major funding, he self-financed the production.
 Principal photography was completed in 14 days in early 2020, and the film’s post-production process was affected by the COVID-19 pandemic as well as political instability in Myanmar following the 2021 coup.

 Release

 Oversteer was released theatrically in Singapore on 31 January 2024, at Golden Village cinemas and in Malaysia, at Golden Screen Cinemas and TGV Cinemas.

 Themes/cultural significance

 Oversteer holds a place in Singaporean cinema history as the first locally produced car-racing feature movie, breaking new ground in the industry's genre.
 At its core, the movie is an underdog story that mirror the filmmaker's decade-long struggle to realize a low-budget passion project driven by sheer determination and personal investment.
 These themes are echoed in the plot, which focuses on Fung (Wind), who, conflicted with his family, pursues his dreams of becoming a racer while navigating heartbreak, financial strain, and camaraderie.

 The movie emphasizes authenticity in its depiction of motorsport, using real cars and professional drifters, all shot without the use of Computer-Generated Imagery.
 Its indie aesthetic, marked by intimate cinematography and grounded realism, stands in contrast to blockbuster racing movies, adding emotional texture and narrative immediacy.

 Moreover, Oversteer illustrates regional collaboration in Southeast Asian filmmaking.
 Though a Singaporean team produced the movie, key sequences were filmed in Malaysia.